-(c) The Collective Agreement with CUPE Local 4705 from 2004 included a Memorandum of Settlement which stated that Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc. has agreed to contribute a one time payment of \$175,000 to an Employee Health Care Supplemental Fund.
-The funds were set aside in a short term investment pending finalization of the setup of a Trust Fund to administer the investment and subsequent contributions.
-Beyond this initial contribution, the Corporation also agrees to contribute a single payment representing 100% of the savings calculated for the period September 1, 2005 to August 31, 2006, within thirty days of the final savings calculation.
-Effective April 1, 2009 and every April 1st through to April 1, 2012, the Corporation shall make a contribution into the Trust Fund in an amount equal to the greater of \$25,000 or one-half of one percent (1/2 of 1%) of net income after taxes as outlined on the Consolidated Statement of Operations and Deficit for Greater Sudbury Utilities Inc./Services Publics du Grand Sudbury Inc.
+- a) Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc. has issued a \$9,048,386 letter of guarantee to the IESO.
+This was a requirement of the IESO for market opening on May 1, 2002.
+At December 31, 2013, no amounts have been drawn on this letter of guarantee. - The Collective Agreement with CUPE Local 4705 from 2004 included a Memorandum of Settlement that stated Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc. has agreed to contribute a one-time payment of \$175,000 to an Employee Health Care Supplemental Fund.
+The funds were set aside in a short-term investment pending finalization of the set-up of a trust fund to administer the investment and subsequent contributions.
+Beyond this initial contribution, the corporation also agrees to contribute a single payment representing 100% of the savings calculated for the period from September 1, 2005 to August 31, 2006, within 30 days of the final savings calculation.
+Effective April 1, 2009 and every April 1 through to April 1, 2012, the corporation shall make a contribution into the trust fund in an amount equal to the greater of \$25,000 or one-half of one percent (1/2 of 1%) of net income after taxes as outlined on the consolidated statement of operations and retained earnings (deficit) of the corporation.

-At the balance sheet date the trust fund has not yet been established and correspondingly these payments have not been made by the Greater Sudbury Hydro Plus Inc. The amounts have been segregated from the Corporations cash reserves and have been disclosed as restricted cash in the consolidated balance sheet.
+At the consolidated balance sheet date the trust fund has not yet been established and correspondingly these payments have not been made by the Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc. The amounts have been segregated from the corporation's cash reserves and have been disclosed as restricted cash in the consolidated balance sheet.